wp-plugins/wp-jump-menu/readme.txt

 3. The Jump Menu - Just a drop down, but one POWERFUL drop down!

 == Changelog ==

+= 3.3.1 =
+* Resolved conflict with SOLA Newsletters plugin (and other plugins that used the same colorpicker javascript)
+* Added filters for adding items at the beginning or end of menu (see FAQ for more instructions)
+* Fixed some styling issues on the settings page

 = 3.3 =
 * Internal clean-up and bug-fixes.